CKalitin/ckalitin.github.io/_posts/2024-12-27-esp32-adc-characterization.md

 A few days ago I had my last final exam for the term, so the real work of figuring out how microcontrollers actually work could begin.
 After bouncing around a few of my existing projects I decided to characterize the ADCs on my STM32 F031K6T6 and ESP32-WROOM-32D to get a better understanding of how to use them and learn more about how they work along the way.

 All test data can be found <a href="https://docs.google.com/spreadsheets/d/14OSSoQIURZ027khO06cPYy9pPMkBiIPu_ZhBbcTdWYQ/edit?usp=sharing">here</a>.
+My code can be found <a href="https://github.com/CKalitin/ESP32-WROOM-32D/blob/master/ADC-Self-Calibration/src/main.cpp">here</a> if you look through previous commits.

 ### <b>Initial Testing</b>